Render static content using persistent queries

 A persistent query differs from a regular query as follows:

-- If the persistent query is being executed for the first time in a given month, this persistent query counts against your query per month quota as a single, regular query.
+If the persistent query is being executed for the first time in a given month, this persistent query counts against your QPM quota as a single, regular query.

-- Any subsequent execution of the exact same persistent query during the same month doesn’t count against your query per month quota (see Determining Persistent Query Uniqueness).
+Any later execution of the same persistent query during the same month doesn’t count against your QPM quota.

-You could use a persistent query such as this one to populate a search-based section with content related to release notes about a specific product:
+You could use a persistent query like the following to populate a search-based section with content related to release notes about a specific product:

 POST https://platform.cloud.coveo.com/rest/search/v2/ HTTP/1.1